 As the nickel plating is very thin, precision is required.
 It’s best to go with the magnetic tumbling machine.
 These machines use precision media like stainless steel pins.

-Brass case polishing for Smith Carbine cartridges are very similar to rifle ammo case polishing.
+Brass case polishing for Smith Carbine cartridges is very similar to rifle ammo case polishing.
 The Smith Carbine ones are a little bigger than the rifle ones.

 Use a regular vibratory finishing machine or a vibratory tumbler from Inovatec to get the best results.
 Just make sure that you are using the right media.

-To polish the bullet lead, use a regular vibratory solution as your brass case polishing machine.
+To polish the bullet head, use a regular vibratory solution as your brass case polishing machine.

 Brass Case Polishing Media